mjq11302010044/RRPN_plusplus/README.md

 - By adding the following setting into your configure yaml to test the datasets, or you can re-implement the file to test your images.
 - One of the configure file we recommand is `$RRPN_ROOT/configs/arpn_E2E/e2e_rrpn_R_50_C4_1x_test_AFPN_RT_LERB_Spotter.yaml`
+- Choose the dataset you want to evaluate on.

 ```bash
 TEST: